 How To Intermittent Fast On Keto

 Intermittent fasting is all about consuming your food in a particular eating window.
-Suppose you are doing a 16:8 fasting, that means you fast for 16 hours and eat in that 8 hours window.
+Suppose you are doing a 16:8 fasting, which means you fast for 16 hours and eat in that 8 hours window.

 You can plan your keto meals within that 8 hours window.
 When I am on a 24 hours fasting then I prefer to eat a big keto meal.